Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
 > Sisaspia uses her reserve of necrotic spores to empower a subtle infection she maintains upon her "companions", goading them forward and hopefully assisting her in her own selfish goals.
-This infection increases the damage of all Champions within 2 slots of herself by 10% for each spore she has in reserve (additively).
+This infection increases the damage of all Champions within 2 slots of herself by 25% for each spore she has used in the current area, stacking multiplicatively, up to a maximum equal to her maximum spore reserve.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
     "effect_keys": [{
+        "amount_updated_listeners": [
+            "slot_changed",
+            "sisaspia_spores_used_changed"
+        ],
         "show_bonus": true,
+        "amount_func": "mult",
+        "stack_func": "per_sisaspia_spore_used",
-        "effect_string": "hero_dps_mult_per_sisaspia_spore_used,10",
+        "effect_string": "hero_dps_multiplier_mult,25",
         "targets": [{
             "distance": 2,
             "type": "distance"
         }]
     }],
     "requirements": [],
     "description": {"desc": "Sisaspia uses her reserve of necrotic spores to empower a subtle infection she maintains upon her \"companions\", goading them forward and hopefully assisting her in her own selfish goals.
-This infection increases the damage of all Champions within 2 slots of herself by $amount% for each spore she has in reserve (additively)."}, "id": 1744,
+This infection increases the damage of all Champions within 2 slots of herself by $amount% for each spore she has used in the current area, stacking multiplicatively, up to a maximum equal to her maximum spore reserve."}, "id": 1744,
     "flavour_text": "",
     "graphic_id": 7202,